Bay Beach FAQs

 Q: How often is the water tested at Bay Beach?
 If so, where can I find these results?

-A: The Niagara Region tests the water quality at Bay Beach.
-Information about water quality testing at Bay Beach can be found on the region's website.
+A: The Niagara Region tests the water quality at Bay Beach and other beaches in the Niagara Region.

 Q: Is alcohol allowed on the beach?